 Lastly, when using a new vape, you should always start out at the lowest setting and work your way up until it’s giving you nice, solid clouds but is still hitting smooth.
 If you’re getting super harsh hits, the temperature is too high and the vapors are too hot.
 If you’re getting thin, wispy hits with barely any taste or visibility, the temperature may be too low.
 Remember, the best temperature in the heating chamber will vary up depending on exact conditions, so that is why it’s best to start low and work your way up to find that perfect vaping temperature.
 It’ll be easy to lock in the best setting on pens with only a few settings since you only have a few options, but connoisseur dry herb vaporizers like the E-CLIPSE will give you much more flexibility since you can adjust by as little as a single degree – so it may take a bit longer to super fine tune your perfect vaping preference.

 Most wax pens don’t even have temperature settings.
-However, newcomers like the Saber Vape Pen have variable voltage settings which controls the amount of power flowing to the coil, ultimately controlling the temperature.
+However, vapes like the SteamCloud EVOD vape pen have variable voltage settings which controls the amount of power flowing to the coil, ultimately controlling the temperature.
 With wax pens, heat potential is measured by the watt output of its heating element (ceramic dish or quartz rods).
 The higher the watt output, the higher the potential heat you’ll get.
 Quartz will usually heat faster and hotter than ceramic, but ceramic wax coils will retain heat longer.

 The heat at which you vaporize wax really comes down to personal preference.
 While some users want massive clouds, others prefer a slow, tastier simmer.
-To vaporize wax, you should definitely be between 315°F and 650°F but an ideal wax vape temp is somewhere between 420°F and 550°F. This should be attainable on all wax pens.
+When using a wax pen, you should definitely be between 315°F and 650°F but an ideal wax vape temp is somewhere between 420°F and 550°F. This should be attainable on all wax pens.
 The average wax pen without heat settings will get hotter as you hit the pen, so just continue to heat the coil to get bigger and thicker rips.
 On the other hand, if you’re looking for smooth, flavorful hits, just give it a little time between hits so the coil does not get scorching hot – this will help maintain a lower temperature within the wax coil.

 If your wax pen has variable settings, set it to a higher temperature, volt or wattage setting for bigger hits and switch it to a lower voltage for smooth, tasty hits.
 Of course, if you are continuously ripping the pen for a while, naturally the temperature will be hot, so even with a variable voltage pen you may want to chill out for half a minute to let the coil cool slightly.